Domant3lis/PSP-Generator/README.md

 Custom 1: Some text
 ```

+TIME field can be formatted as: `HH:MM` or `YYYY-MM-DD HH:MM` or `YYYY-MM-DD HH:MM ±TIMEZONE` or `YYYY-MM-DD HH:MM ±TIMEZONE_HOUR:TIMEZONE_MINUTE` or `YYYY-MM-DD HH:MM ±TIMEZONE_HOUR:TIMEZONE_MINUTE:TIMEZONE:SECOND`

+### Running
+Then run form the command line `./app.rb -r REPOPATH -c OUTPUT_PATH`, for additional options run `./app.rb --help`.
+Don't forget to chmod `app.rb`

 Custom fields or even preset fields are not required in every commit, in that case that cell will be left empty in the final document.

+I haven't tested this on Windows, but it should work with little to no modifications

 ### Special fields
 These fields are not required, but they are treated in a special way, they are used to calculate overall time taken to complete a task.
 * `From: ` - Follows when the work on a commit started
+* `Till: ` - Follows when the work on a commit ended, usually is not needed as commit timestamp is used, this option overrides the commit timestamp
-* `Interruptions` - Subtracts time from interruptions then working on a commit.
+* `Interruptions: ` - Subtracts time from interruptions then working on a commit.
 * `Tag: ` - This field won't appear in the final table and is planned to be used exclusively for filtering commits
 * `Details: ` - this is the field where the rest of commit message is saved